Stringer86/Fantasy-Football/README.md

 The most valuable piece of customer feedback was to make external links open in a new tab.
 I also got some good advice about color schemes.
 For example, not going with the default toast color.

 This used jquery and materialize.

-The biggest challenge was trying to get the autocomplete to work.